 What is Cremeschnitte?

 Cremeschnitte is a very popular dessert in Europe and it is translated as Cream Slices.
-It is much loved in Romania as well and l’ve loved it ever since l was a child, and we call it Cremșnit .
+It is much loved in Romania as well, l’ve loved it ever since l was a child, and we call it Cremșnit .

-The base is made of rolled puff pastry, which is baked, then once it’s cooled down, it’s topped with vanilla cream, whipping cream and sprinkled with puff pastry flakes.
+The base is made of rolled puff pastry, which is baked until golden, then once it’s cooled down, it’s topped with vanilla cream, whipping cream and sprinkled with puff pastry flakes.

 I’ve got my inspiration from mum’s old recipe notebook, she has some fantastic dessert recipes, many written years and years ago.
 Such a treasure these recipe notebooks.